geoai-lab/NeuroTPR/README.md

 Please see detailed comments in our source codes for changing the settings.

 ### Project dependencies:

 * Python 3.6+ and a recent version of numpy
+* NLTK 3.5
 * Keras 2.3.0
 * Tensorflow 1.8.0+
 * Keras-contrib (https://github.com/keras-team/keras-contrib)
 * Tensorflow Hub (https://www.tensorflow.org/hub)
-* The rest should be installed alongside the four major libraries
+* The rest should be installed alongside the five major libraries